muze-nl/jsontag/README.md

 All popular formats are fundamentally limited.
 You cannot extend the format itself.

-The hypothesis, which TSON is trying to prove, is that by fixing the format, every implementation is also fixed, so there are no dialects.
+The hypothesis, which JSONTag is trying to prove, is that by fixing the format, every implementation is also fixed, so there are no dialects.
 Everyone is talking the same language.
 Therefor, it becomes trivial to support it everywhere.

 Whereas more powerfull formats, which do allows for extension, e.g. XML, become fragmented.

 I believe that the Linked Data world is such a fragmented world.
 There are islands of interoperability, where organizations have agreed to a set of common ontologies.
 But if you step outside those islands, there is no common base.
 Attempts like dublin core and skos, fail because they are so broad that you can't use it without an academic level comprehension of linked data and knowledge bases.

-With TSON I'm attempting to create such a base.
+With JSONTag I'm attempting to create such a base.
 The idea is that by broadening JSON, and keeping it backwards compatible, it will be easy for programmers to incorporate.
-The next step is to create a universal TSON client, just like the browser is a universal HTML client.
-This universal TSON client should be able to render any TSON in human readable format.
+The next step is to create a universal JSONTag client, just like the browser is a universal HTML client.
+This universal JSONTag client should be able to render any JSONTag in human readable format.
 You should be able to query it and edit it.
 And you should be able to add scripts.
 This client will most probably be an extension on the normal web browser, hopefully just by adding some javascript.

 Once this universal client exists, I'm hoping that Linked Data will be a normal and sensible progression from that base.
-For that reason I'm also creating a TSON ontology.
+For that reason I'm also creating a JSONTag ontology.
 This ontology differs from the usual Linked Data ontologies, in that it only specifies the format of its Subjects, not the meaning.
 So there will be no 'startDate' or 'endDate', just 'date'.
 But hopefully because of that, it may become a kind of low level glue that connects different ontologies.

-Because I would like Linked Data to be a natural fit for TSON, I haven't (yet) limited what kind of attributes you can add.
-TSON itself defines just two:
+Because I would like Linked Data to be a natural fit for JSONTag, I haven't (yet) limited what kind of attributes you can add.
+JSONTag itself defines just two:
 - id
 - class